aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-connect-to-the-company-vpn-from-home.md

 2. Click Disconnect.
 3. Confirm that the VPN status changes to disconnected.

-Disconnecting the VPN when it is not needed can help avoid connection issues and unnecessary network traffic.
+Disconnecting the VPN when it is not needed can help reduce unnecessary remote network traffic.

 ---